-- 1) One week prior to defense date: Submission of the Specific Aims and Research Plan (email to INGP GAC Rep, all members of the student's DAC, and the Graduate Program Assistant). - 2) The exam can be scheduled anytime during Winter term, with the Friday of week 10 of the term being the last date for oral defense.
+- 1) One week prior to defense date: Submission of the Specific Aims and Research Plan (email documents to INGP GAC Rep, all members of the student's DAC, and the Graduate Program Assistant). - 2) The exam can be scheduled anytime during Spring term, with the Friday of Week 10 of the term being the last date possible for oral defense.